newrun/peerapi/README.md

-# ThroughNet
+# PeerConnect

-A Throughnet is a P2P network socket library.
+A PeerConnect is a peer to peer socket library.

 - Network connection by random id or email address
 - No ip address and port number